Code-Moss/I-Heart-New-Vegas-Mossy-Cut/setup.md

 ```
 Additional, you will need a folder where to install our mod manager and keep your mods.
 The following path will be used for this guide:
 ```
-C:\Games\Fallout New Vegas Mods
+C:\Mods
 ```

-> ⚠️ Make sure you *don't* create your Fallout New Vegas Mods folder *inside* your Fallou New Vegas folder, or else you will run into issues when you try to launch the game through Mod Organizer 2, most importantly, your mods not being registered.
+> ⚠️ Make sure you *don't* create your Fallout New Vegas Mods folder *inside* your Fallout New Vegas folder, or else you will run into issues when you try to launch the game through Mod Organizer 2, most importantly, your mods not being registered.

 Once you've finished installation of the game, go to the game's **Data** folder.
 If there is a plugin called **FalloutNV_lang.esp**, delete it.